lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 Now that you have an overview of the SConscript file and how SCons uses an Abaqus journal file, let's create the geometry part build file for the single element model.

+The following sections of this tutorial will introduce four software-engineering practices that are paramount to building an EABM.
+These concepts will be presented sequentially, starting with familiar Python code, and adding in the following:

+1. Protecting your code within a :meth:`main` function
+2. Writing docstrings for your Python code
+3. Adding a command line interface to your Python code
+4. Protecting :meth:`main` function execution and returning exit codes

 .. todo::

     * In the ``abaqus`` folder, create a file called ``single_element_geometry.py``.